The Influence of One Strategic Agent on the Core of Stable Matchings: Preliminaries

-We analyze the effect of one strategic agent in a balanced market of $n$ men and $n$ women where the set of preferences are chosen uniformly from the possible $(n!)^{2n}$ full ranking options.
-In this section, we assume that one woman, $g$, gets to look at all the other agents' preference lists before the algorithm is run.
-Then $g$ acts according to a preference list chosen by her in a strategic way that maximizes her utility from the matching.
-This maximization is done with respect to her original preferences.
+\paragraph*{The Process.} We analyze the effect of one strategic agent in a balanced market of $n$ men and $n$ women where the set of preferences are chosen uniformly from the possible $(n!)^{2n}$ full ranking options.
+In this section, we assume that one woman, $g$, gets to look at all the other agents' preference lists in advance.
+Then, $g$ acts according to a preference list chosen by her in a strategic way in order to maximizes her utility.